- DAY : Tuesday to Sunday

 This visit offers you the opportunity to learn about the rich rural heritage from the 17th to the 20th century and the unique occasion to discover Montreal’s rural past.

-The exhibit highlights handcrafted furniture and objects from rural life in the 18th and 19th centuries.
+The exhibit highlights handcrafted furniture and objects from rural life.
 With the help of these objects, your guide will tell you the story of the pioneers of Ville-Marie.

 The adventure of the King’s Wards will have never seemed so authentic.
 You will be amazed by the story of the farming sisters.
 They were sharecroppers who ensured the subsistence of the teaching sisters of the Congrégation de Notre-Dame.